Mid-life MOTs… an employees’ tune-up for a better retirement

-It’s worth making sure your middle-aged employees have checked that the pension choices they made decades ago are still fit for purpose.
+The journey to retirement is a long one, and plenty can change along the way.
+That’s why it’s worth making sure your mid-life employees have checked that the pension choices they made decades ago are still fit for purpose.

 Until quite recently, life for an average person of employment age was fairly set:

-- start work after school, further training or university
+- Start work after school, further training or university

-- get married, buy a house and have children, perhaps take some time off to look after children.
+- Get married, buy a house and have children, perhaps take some time off to look after children.

-- continue working until retirement age – which could be as early as 50 and on a final salary pension.
+- Continue working until retirement age – which could be as early as 50 and on a final salary pension.

 A mid-life MOT – more than just an oil change

-We offer our employees a seminar with experts in the field, and as an employer, this could be a valuable addition to your employee programme.
-It gives employees aged 45 and over the tools to review their plans at a crucial stage in their lives.
+We offer Aviva employees a seminar with experts in personal finance.
+As an employer, you could find this approach a valuable addition to your own employee assistance programme.
+It could give your people, aged in their 40s, 50s or 60s, the tools to review their plans at such a crucial stage in their lives.

 Available from both the Apple Store and Google Play, the Aviva Mid-life MOT app is free to download and simple to use.
 Mobile data charges may apply and the T&Cs can be viewed within the app.